No sanctions, no nukes, no war!

 The U.S. has instigated a crisis by encircling Russia with NATO bases, organizing constant military operations and supplying heavy weapons to Ukraine to fire on Russia’s borders.

 The United States is the only country to have ever used nuclear weapons.
 It incinerated two entire cities — Hiroshima and Nagasaki — in 1945.
-It is the only country that refuses to agree to a “No First Use” nuclear policy.
+The U.S. has refused to agree to a “No First Use” nuclear policy.

 By placing nuclear weapons in Europe and setting up nuclear-capable weaponry on Russia’s borders, it has been openly provoking Russia to strike in self-defense.
 The U.S. used the nuclear threat not only on Russia but to impel the European Union to impose harsh sanctions on Russia, even though it was against EU interests to cut economic ties with Moscow.